Pece17/LinuxServerManagement/README.md

 # Changing the Ubuntu server hostname permanently

-Navigate to address https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing the ```ubuntussh``` Ubuntu server hostname permanently
+Navigate to address http://10.207.5.78/ first and then open the link from there to https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing the ```ubuntussh``` Ubuntu server hostname permanently

 Open the terminal in ```bustergraafinen``` and establish an SSH connection to ```ubuntussh```